 Container gardening offers a unique benefit — you won't have to worry about underground pests.
 The containers block creatures like moles and gophers.
 You'll only have to think about preventing smaller pests with sprays or other solutions.

-Whether you prefer eco-friendly pesticides or whatever's on sale at your local garden store, spraying plants protects them from common bugs like fruitworms and potato aphids.
+Whether you prefer eco-friendly pesticides or whatever's on sale at your local garden store, spraying plants protects them from common bugs like fruitworms and potato bugs.

 Best Container Gardening Tips